cameron-suth/2025-4216COMP-Team10/Questions.md

 Are longer songs more popular? - Aaron

-Are certain artists more prone to releasing popular songs? - Harry
+Which artists have released the most popular songs? - Harry

 Does a higher energy song make it more dancable?
 Cam